KisangaDavid/c_shell/README.md

 # c_shell
-Unix-like shell written in C
+Unix-like shell written in C. Custom implementation of cd, pwd, and redirection.
+Other commands implemented using forking and execvp.